Beta representations with minimal average digit: Results

-If $\beta$ is an integer, it is clear that choosing $a_2$ instead of $a_1$ in the switched system, Eq.~(\ref{e:a}), will only require more $a_1$ iterations in the long run: $a_2(a_1(u))=a_1^\beta(a_2(u))$.
+If $\beta$ is an integer, it is clear that if any digits are greater than $\beta-1$, multiples of $\beta$ may be removed with equivalent value added at lower $j$ without increasing the digit average.
 Also, some real numbers have a full density of $\beta-1$ digits.
-So $\bar{d}(\beta)=\beta-1$ in this case.
+So the beta representation is optimal and $\bar{d}(\beta)=\beta-1$ in this case.
 But for all but a countable set of $\beta$ the greedy strategy is not always optimal: